c-kick/easy-file-maintenance/README.md

       "ownership",
       "post-cleanup"
     ],
-    removeFiles:       [  //you can asterisks as a wildcard here "*.atf",
+    removeFiles:       [
-      "*.als",
+      "*.atf",  //note: you can use asterisks as wildcards (i.e. "*.atf" removes any file with the extension 'sh') "*.als",
       "*picasa.ini",
       "thumbs.db",
       "*SYNOFILE_*",
       "th__*"
     ],
-    ignoreFiles:       [  //you can asterisks as a wildcard here "*.sh",
+    ignoreFiles:       [
-    ],
+      "*.sh",  //note: you can use asterisks as wildcards (i.e. "*.sh" ignores any file with the extension 'sh') ],
-    ignoreDirectories: [  //you can asterisks as a wildcard here "@*",
+    ignoreDirectories: [
-    ]
+      "@*",  //note: you can use asterisks as wildcards (i.e. "@*" ignores any directory whos name starts with an '@') ]
   },
   //you can add another configuration, for a different path here.
 Useful if you want different organizing/cleanup rules for different folders